Just received an e-mail from Chris (U.S.A.):

 A: Many will automatically resort to starches and sugars as those are the reservoirs which suffered most.
-Everyone will understand that although it would be ’natural‘ to satisfy this instinct it can’t be the best way out of a diet which has been focussing on fat.
+Everyone will understand that although it would be ’natural‘ to satisfy this instinct it can’t be the best way out of a diet which has been focusing on fat.
 Fresh salads, herbs, one or two fruit, nuts (starches!) and seeds will bring digestive fluids back to normal.
-For those who live in cooler regions. vegetable soups, fish, meat, eggs, as litle processed as possible will provide them with more heat but of course will also need more of their body’s energy to get digested properly.
+For those who live in cooler regions. vegetable soups, fish, meat, eggs, as little processed as possible will provide them with more heat but of course will also need more of their body’s energy to get digested properly.

 Q: If someone is lactose intolerant and cannot have dairy, can they use full fat coconut milk instead?